MicrosoftDocs/cloud-adoption-framework/docs/get-started/manage-costs.md

   - [Monitor resource utilization](../govern/cost-management/best-practices.md#best-practice-monitor-resource-utilization) to minimize impact on resource performance.
   - [Reduce nonproduction costs](../govern/cost-management/best-practices.md#best-practice-reduce-nonproduction-costs) through policies to govern nonproduction environments.
   - Act on [cost optimization recommendations](https://docs.microsoft.com/azure/cost-management-billing/costs/tutorial-acm-opt-recommendations?toc=/azure/cloud-adoption-framework/toc.json&bc=/azure/cloud-adoption-framework/_bread/toc.json).
-- Trade-offs at the workload level might be needed to implement effective cost optimization changes.
+- You might need to make trade-offs at the workload level to implement effective cost optimization changes.
 The [Azure Architecture Framework](https://docs.microsoft.com/azure/architecture/framework/cost/tradeoffs) and [Azure Architecture Review](https://docs.microsoft.com/assessments/?id=azure-architecture-review) can help guide those conversations with the technical owner of a specific workload.
-- If you are new to cloud governance, establish [governance policies, processes, and disciplines](../govern/index.md) using the Govern methodology.
+- If you're new to cloud governance, establish [governance policies, processes, and disciplines](../govern/index.md) by using the Govern methodology.
-- If you are new to the Cost Management discipline, consider following the [cost management improvements article](../govern/guides/complex/cost-management-improvement.md), with a focus on the [implementation](../govern/guides/complex/cost-management-improvement.md#incremental-improvement-of-the-best-practices) section.
+- If you're new to the discipline of cost management, consider following the [cost management improvements article](../govern/guides/complex/cost-management-improvement.md), with a focus on the [implementation](../govern/guides/complex/cost-management-improvement.md#incremental-improvement-of-the-best-practices) section.

 <!-- markdownlint-disable MD033 -->
 <br>